rainleander/MSU-AI-microbootcamp/module6-notes.md

 ### Summary: Neural Networks and Deep Learning
 6.5.1: Summary: Neural Networks and Deep Learning
+- Successfully learned to model, train, and make predictions with neural networks and deep learning models.
+- Gained an understanding of a neural network and its comparison with other machine learning models.
+- Learned to differentiate between neural network models and deep neural network models.
+- Acquired skills to preprocess data for neural network models.
+- Implemented neural network models using TensorFlow and Keras.
+- Learned to save trained TensorFlow neural network models for later use.
+- Developed deep neural network models using TensorFlow and Keras.
+- Recognized the wide application of these models in everyday technology and innovative AI developments.
+- Acknowledged the limitations of neural networks and deep learning, including computational expense and susceptibility to overfitting.
+- Understood the importance of mindful design and evaluation of these models.
+- Realized the potential and growing scope of applications for neural networks and deep learning, mirroring human brain functionality.
+- Prepared to explore natural language processing next, focusing on teaching computers to understand human speech and text nuances.

 6.5.2: Reflect on Your Learning
+- Reflection on new insights or contradictions to previous understanding of neural networks and deep learning.
+- Consideration of how learning in this module may have altered perceptions of neural networks in everyday applications like recommendation systems and speech recognition.
+- Evaluation of industry applications introduced in the module and their impact on opinions about using neural networks and deep learning professionally.
+- Identification of challenging concepts or skills encountered during the module.
+- Recognition of enjoyable or particularly intriguing concepts or skills, sparking further curiosity.
+- Contemplation of potential applications of these models in personal or professional settings for insightful predictions.

 6.5.3: References
+American Optometric Association, n.d.
+Myopia (nearsightedness), Available: https://www.aoa.org/healthy-eyes/eye-and-vision-conditions/myopia?sso=y [2023, April 3]

+Giamas, A. 2016.
+How YouTube's recommendation algorithm works, Available:https://www.infoq.com/news/2016/09/How-YouTube-Recommendation-Works/ [2023, March 31]

+OpenAI.
+2022.
+Introducing ChatGPT.
+Available: https://openai.com/blog/chatgpt [2023, March 31]

+Ramos, D. 2021.
+Real-life and business applications of neural networks, Available: https://www.smartsheet.com/neural-network-applications [2023, March 31]